Mephies/TMTA20/README.md

 **1.7 Test Completion**

 **As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.**

-**The traceability matrix was generated and can be found** [**here**]()**.**

-**Test Execution Chart:**

-**The final report shows that a number of 3 tests have failed out of a total of 25.**

-**A total of 3 bugs were found, from which 2 are high and 1 is medium.**

-**General Conclusion:**

--   **Test Cases: 25 created, 22 passed, 3 failed**
--   **Test Coverage: Approximately 85% of the in-scope requirements were covered.**
--   **Uncovered Functionalities: Detailed performance testing was not conducted; some aspects of security testing were not covered.**
--   **Product Impact: The bugs identified do not critically impact the product's launch but should be addressed promptly.**
--   **Recommendations: It is recommended to fix the identified bugs before the product goes live.
-Further security and performance testing should be scheduled in future cycles.**
--   **Lessons Learned: Importance of early involvement in test planning for risk mitigation; need for better cross-browser and mobile device test strategies.**

-**This concludes the testing plan and execution summary for the Magento Demo Store.**